 A quick history

-- Valentia Island Lighthouse sits on the site of the 17th century Cromwell Fleetwood Fort, which guarded against the threat of invaders right up to the 19th century.
+- Valentia Island Lighthouse sits on the site of the 17th-century Cromwell Fleetwood Fort.
+The fort guarded against the threat of invaders right up to the 19th century.
 You can still see the cannons overlooking the harbour.

 - A lighthouse keeper lived with his family on site until 1947, when the lighthouse was automated.

 Did you know?